hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Revoke DR Secondary Token

-This endpoint revokes a dr secondary's ability to connect to the dr primary cluster;
+This endpoint revokes a DR secondary's ability to connect to the DR primary cluster;
-the dr secondary will immediately be disconnected and will not be allowed to connect again unless given a new activation token.
+the DR secondary will immediately be disconnected and will not be allowed to connect again unless given a new activation token.

 | Method   | Path                         | Produces               |